 With Trump and the plutocrats now running the country, it’s easy to forget the struggle of the Occupy Wall Street demonstrations of the Obama early years.
 But those forces are still at work in our society and emerge in times of stress.
-Class warfare defines
+The Urban Dictionary defines class warfare as

 conflicts between economic classes, when a new, growing class comes into conflict with an established upper class.

 Working class poor—people of color, females, and those of non-traditional sexuality—want more income and wealth while those in power want to retain the wealth and status they have.
 The ingredients for the struggle exist and are engaged.